1st Expeditionary Rescue Group: Patrick Air Force Base

 In June 1995, the group, now designated the 1st Rescue Group, was activated at Patrick Air Force Base, Florida as the command element for the 41st Rescue Squadron, flying Sikorsky HH-60 Pave Hawk helicopters and the 71st Rescue Squadrons, flying Lockheed HC-130 Hercules tankers, although the group was not manned until the middle of July.
 The squadrons had previously reported to the 1st Operations Group, stationed at Langley Air Force Base, Virginia.

 The group provided rescue, recovery and medical evacuation capability for Space Shuttle launches.
 It also performed range safety and surveillance for launches on the Eastern Test Range by government and commercial operators.
 While stationed at Patrick, the group deployed airmen to Southwest Asia.
 Five members of the group were among those killed in the Khobar Towers bombing.

 In April 1997, the group's two flying squadrons moved to Moody Air Force Base, Georgia, where they were reassigned to the 347th Operations Group.
 Air Combat Command and Air Force Reserve Command had been transitioning the Eastern Test Range support mission to the reserve 301st Rescue Squadron.
 The group remained behind at Patrick until September 1997, when it was inactivated, as the remaining rescue mission at Patrick was transferred to the reserve 920th Rescue Wing.

 Expeditionary operations

 The group was converted to provisional status as the 1st Expeditionary Rescue Group and assigned to Air Combat Command to activate or inactivate as needed in January 2015.
-In September, the group was activated to support Operation Inherent Resolve, military operations against ISIL.
+In September, the group was activated to support Operation Inherent Resolve, the military operation to degrade ISIL.
 The need for a rescue capability as part of Inherent Resolve was highlighted by the failure to recover Muath al-Kasasbeh, a Royal Jordanian Air Force pilot, who was captured by ISIL, then tortured and barbarously killed after his fighter crashed in Syria.
-The US Navy's Helicopter Sea Combat Squadron FIVE (HSC-5) deployed with 1st ERQG during 2016 in support of OIR during their deployment with Carrier Air Wing SEVEN (CVW-7).
+The US Navy's Helicopter Sea Combat Squadron Five (HSC-5) deployed with the group during 2016 during their deployment with Carrier Air Wing 7 (CVW-7).